Michle99/password-generator/README.md

 # Password Generator Plugin

 ## Overview
-The **Password Generator** plugin is a lightweight and customizable tool that helps users generate secure, random passwords directly within the Obsidian app.
+The **Password Generator** plugin is a lightweight and customizable tool that helps users generate secure, random passwords.
 The plugin offers advanced options for password generation, evaluates password strength, and includes features like inserting passwords directly into notes.

 ---